civican/legisinfo/42-1/bills/C-59/bill_text.md

 Order in council

+Order in council

 Whereas a fundamental responsibility of the Government of Canada is to protect Canada's national security and the safety of Canadians;

 Whereas that responsibility must be carried out in accordance with the rule of law and in a manner that safeguards the rights and freedoms of Canadians and that respects the `Canadian Charter of Rights and Freedoms`;

 Whereas the Government of Canada is committed to enhancing Canada's national security framework in order to keep Canadians safe while safeguarding their rights and freedoms;

+Whereas the Government of Canada, by carrying out its national security and information activities in a manner that respects rights and freedoms, encourages the international community to do the same;

 Whereas enhanced accountability and transparency are vital to ensuring public trust and confidence in Government of Canada institutions that carry out national security or intelligence activities;